vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-14-The "Big 4" Project.md

     - NFL Dataset

- * Correlation Tests and Findings
+ * Correlation Tests and Findings:

+   *Given that an area has two sports teams in different sports, will those teams perform the same within their respective sports?*

 <br>